rawgraphs/rawgraphs-app/README.md

 $ bower install
 ```

-You can now access Raw from any local web server.
+You can now run Raw from your local web server.
 For example, you can run Python's built-in server:

 ``` sh
 $ python -m SimpleHTTPServer 4000